acolite/acolite_tools/README.md

 Many of these tools require a clone of the ACOLITE or ACOLITE_MR code to be in your python path, for example:
 ```
-import sys
+import sys, os
-sys.path.add('/path/to/acolite')
+sys.path.append(os.path.expanduser(args.acolite_path))
 ```

 ## ACOLITE
-* satellittdata.no OPeNDAP preprocessing/convert_opendap_nbs.py: creates a L1_converted.nc file from a satellittdata.no OPeNDAP URL that can be processed with ACOLITE
+* satellittdata.no OPeNDAP preprocessing: creates a L1_converted.nc file from a satellittdata.no OPeNDAP URL that can be processed with ACOLITE

 ## ACOLITE_MR
 (none yet)